rishibhatnagar1/RpiExperiments/README.md

 4. python setup.py install
 and Viola, you are done!

+######### Connect Rpi to your laptop/Mac directly with Ethernet Cable and login using SSH

+For this particular case, when you want to log in to Rpi through SSH from your system itslef, without connecting Rpi to the modem, do the following:
+1. Without connecting your Rpi, go to network settings and find out the ethernet connection DHCP address, in my case it was of the form 169.145.X.230.
+Now plug in the Rpi bootable SD card into the SD card slot.
+You will find a file there called cmdline.txt  .
+Open the file and in the same line add the "ip: 169.145.X.210" , remember, you have to add it in the same line without the quotes.
+X has to be in the same subnet as the network setting you saw before.
+The 210 can be any number between 0 to 255.
+Remember this ip address because you will be using this to login to the pi now.
+2. login to pi:
+	ssh pi@169.145.X.210
+	--You will see a question on RSA, press 'yes' password : -- entry raspberry and you should be in, for furthur details on the same you can look at this blog: https://pihw.wordpress.com/guides/direct-network-connection/

 #All the programs that use GPIOs will require you to run as sudo.